-20 2.4 The parameters
+2.4 The parameters

 The JSBACH model was modified to fit our custom-built testbed so that all parameters of interest could be read from an external file.
 We examined 15 parameters (Table 1) that are for convenience separated into three classes.
-Specific parameters for coniferous evergreen trees or the grid cell are in class I. These parameters are used only for seasonal tuning of the model and can be considered as site specific.
-Class II consists of general parameters and those in class III are specific for LoGro

-25 phenology model The class I parameters are used differently from those of class II and III - namely class I parameters are only tuned in the seasonal tuning (explained in detail in chapter 3.1).
+The class I parameters are used differently from those of class II and III - namely class I parameters are only tuned in the seasonal tuning (explained in detail in chapter 3.1).
 Additionally the only destinction between class II and III parameters is that the latter belong to a specific part of JSBACH called the Logistic Growth Phenology model (LoGro-P) - there is no difference in how these parameters are used.
 We also note that the only parameter (of those examined) that can vary from site to site is veg{max} (the vegetative fraction of a grid cell).

-2.5 Parameter estimationsampling
+15 2.5 Parameter sampling

-The parameter estimation sampling in this study was done with the Adaptive Metropolis (AM) algorithm which produces the posterior probability distributions for the parameters using Bayesian methods.
+The parameter sampling in this study was done with the Adaptive Metropolis (AM) algorithm.
 The AM algorithm is an adaptive Markov Chain Monte Carlo (MCMC) process described below (it is not strictly Markovian but satisfies the necessary ergodicity requirements).

-- 5 AM is based on the classical Metropolis algorithm, extended with the adaptation of the parameter proposal distribution.
+AM is based on the classical Metropolis algorithm, extended with the adaptation of the parameter proposal distribution.
 Due to the adaptive nature of AM, it does not rely on the choice of the initial proposal distribution.
-AM is a sampling method that produces estimates of the full distribution of possible parameter values (unlike straightforward optimiztion methods), thus enabling e.g. the study of parameter identifiability, sensitivity and (nonlinear) correlation this information is paramount to understanding the optimization process in contrast to merely receiving the optimized parameter values.
-The rigorous mathe- - 10 matical presentation of the AM algorithm is presented in detail in Haario et al. (2001)?.

-The AM algorithm draws samples (set sets of parameters) from the parameter space to generate probability distributions for the parameters.
-A sample in the parameter space has a value for each parameter and each parameter value is represented in the parameter space.
-The algorithm is used The consecutive draws form an MCMC chain.
-We used the algorithm simultaneously for several independent chains that are parallel adaptations of the algorithmic process (e.g. ??) - we take several random

-- 15 starting points and launch the algorithm for each of these simultaneously.
+- AM is a sampling method that produces estimates of the full distribution of possible parameter values (unlike straightforward optimiztion methods), thus enabling e.g. the study of parameter identifiability, sensitivity and (nonlinear) correlation this information is paramount to understanding the optimization process in contrast to merely receiving the optimized parameter values.
+The rigorous mathematical presentation of the AM algorithm is presented in detail given in ?. - The AM algorithm draws samples (sets of parameters) from the parameter space to generate probability distributions for the parameters.
+The consecutive draws form an MCMC chain.
+We used the algorithm simultaneously for several independent chains that are parallel adaptations of the algorithmic process (e.g. ??) (see e.g. ??) - we take several random starting points and launch the algorithm for each of these simultaneously.
 The history of all chains is used for updating the proposal covariance matrix that describes how the parameters relate to one another.
-Our initial proposal covariance matrix had diagonal elements with corresponding to 1/200 of each parameters rangethat was set as extensive the respective parameter's range.
-The first sample for each chain was chosen at random within this range.
-The algorithmic process can be described with few steps: - Draw a new sample (x') of the parameter space from the vicinity of the current sample (x) using the current proposal covariance matrix. - 2.
-Calculate the acceptance ratio (a) for the drawn sample.
+Our initial proposal covariance matrix had diagonal elements corresponding to 1/200 of the respective parameter's range.
+The first sample for each chain was chosen at random within this - 30 range.
+The algorithmic process can be described with few steps: - 1.
+Draw a new sample (x') of the parameter space from the vicinity of the current sample (x) using the current proposal covariance matrix.

+- 2. Calculate the acceptance ratio (a) for the drawn sample.
 This is the value of a likelihood function (f), that is proportional to the desired probability distribution, at the drawn sample divided by the value at the current sample (a = f(x')/f(x)). - 3.
 Accept the new candidate (x') with the probability a (if $a \ge 1$, we always accept).
 If the candidate was rejected, the current sample (x) is reused as a basis of the next draw and repeated in the chain.
 Update the covariance matrix and draw a new sample.